wurmlab/SBC361-programming-in-R/2017/practical1.md

 #### Q5a.
 How many reptile names (genus or species) contain a lowercase "o" or an uppercase "E"?

-Hint 1 - you should do this using a single command.
+Hint - you should able to identify the words containing the patterns using a single `grep` command.
 We have learnt how to search for a choice of two or more characters in class.

 #### Q5b.
 How many reptile names (genus or species) contain the syllables "us" or "li"?

-Hint - As before, this can be done using a single command.
+Hint - As before, use a single `grep` command to identify the words with these patterns.

 #### Q6.
 Add three additional columns to the `reptile_data` table:
 * one containing only the identifier numbers (e.g. 1423 without the “ID”)